-If your cat is young, his teeth might offer insight to his age.
+If your cat is young, their teeth might offer insight into their age.
 Kittens start to develop baby teeth at about 2 weeks old, and those teeth finish coming in once the kitten is about 8 weeks old.
-When the kitten reaches 4 months of age, his baby teeth will start to fall out, since they’re pushed out by his adult teeth.
+When the kitten reaches 4 months of age, their baby teeth will start to fall out as their adult teeth come in.
 Kittens will usually have all their adult teeth once they’re 7 months old.

-Judging by your kitten’s teeth can be a little tricky, and this method is really useful only until your kitten reaches about 7 months of age.
-Your vet can help you examine your kitten’s teeth and guess his approximate age.
+Judging age based on your kitten’s teeth can be a little tricky, and this method is useful only until your kitten reaches about 7 months of age.
+Your vet can help you examine your kitten’s teeth and assist with establishing an approximate age.

-Your cat’s eyes can also offer some insight into his age.
-Kittens’ eyes are bright and clear, but once a cat reaches about 6 years old, his lenses start to become a little cloudy.
-Your cat’s iris will also gradually break down as he ages, which is normal but prevents your cat’s pupil from fully contracting.
-Again, your vet can help you recognize what age your cat’s eyes imply he is.
+Cats’ eyes change as they mature.
+Kittens’ eyes are bright and clear, but once a cat reaches about 6 years old, their lenses become a little cloudy.
+Your cat’s irises will also gradually break down as they age, which prevents your cat’s pupils from fully contracting.
+Again, your vet can help you recognize what age your cat’s eyes imply they are.

-Your cat’s activity level and grooming habits may also provide some clues about his age.
-Younger cats and kittens tend to be highly playful and active, but their activity level tapers off as they age.
+Your cat’s activity level and grooming habits may also provide some clues about their age.
+Most younger cats and kittens are highly playful and active, but their activity level tapers off as they get older.

-Younger cats also tend to be thorough groomers, but as cats age, arthritis and general lack of mobility can make it more difficult for them to groom themselves as thoroughly.
+Younger cats tend to be meticulous groomers, but as cats age, arthritis and general lack of mobility can make it more difficult for them to groom themselves as thoroughly.

 Your vet can help you weigh all the above factors and then make an educated guess about your cat’s age.
-Unless you know your cat’s birth date, there’s no way to truly calculate his precise age.
-So, with your vet’s input, you can reasonably estimate how old your cat might be.
+Unless you know your cat’s birth date, there’s no way to calculate their precise age, but with your vet’s input, you can estimate how old your cat might be.

-It used to be assumed that one year of your cat’s life equaled seven years of human life, but that calculation isn’t quite accurate.
-Consider how quickly your cat grows during his first year of life — a 1-year-old cat is actually equivalent to a 15-year-old human.
-Once your cat is 2 years old, that’s the equivalent of a 24-year-old human.
+People used to assume that one year of a cat’s life was equal to seven years of human life, but that calculation isn’t quite accurate.
+Consider how quickly your cat grows during their first year of life.
+A 1-year-old cat is actually equivalent to a 15-year-old human.
+Once your cat is 2 years old, they’re the equivalent of a 24-year-old human.

 The best way to determine your cat’s age in human years is to use a cat age calculator.

 On average, outdoor cats live significantly shorter lives than indoor cats.
-According to a report by the University of California Davis, indoor cats live an average of 10 to 15 years, while outdoor cats live only two to five years, on average.
-Outdoor cats are subject to many more risks than indoor cats are, including the threats of predators and road traffic.
+According to a report by the University of California Davis, indoor cats live an average of 10 to 15 years, while outdoor cats typically live only two to five years.
+Outdoor cats are exposed to more dangers than indoor cats, such as predators and road traffic.

-Understanding how old your cat is can help you ensure he’s getting the care that he needs.
-You and your vet can work together to watch for some health issues that tend to occur at different stages of your cat’s life, and you can be prepared to support your cat through common challenges of growing older, like arthritis.
-While you might never know precisely how old your cat is, you can usually get an approximation.
-And when it comes to your cat’s birthday, you can decide which day will be his special day and then, of course, celebrate accordingly!
+Understanding how old your cat is can help you ensure they’re getting the care they need.
+You and your vet can work together to watch for health issues that tend to occur at different stages of life.
+This will help you support your cat through the common challenges of growing older, such as arthritis.
+While you might never know exactly how old your cat is, you can usually make a close guestimate.
+And when it comes to your cat’s birthday, you get to decide which day will be their special day (and then, of course, celebrate accordingly).